kermarrecg/fSWp/README.md

 ### Toolboxes

 Each time series can be modelled as: Trend + noise + a*cos(\omega t) + a'*sin(\omega t)
-where a and a' are the amplitudes of the periodical signals with angular frequency \omega and can be deterministic (constant) or stochastic (time varying)
+where a and a' are the amplitudes of the periodical signals with angular frequency \omega and can be deterministic (constant) or stochastic (time-varying)

-You will find 6 toolboxes:
+You will find 7 toolboxes:
 * IGS_forfSW_DETERM_TREND_plus_AR1_model1
 * NTAL_forfSW_DETERM_TREND_plus_ARMA11_model2
 * PWV_Pangea_DETERM_TREND_plus_AR1_model1
 * HYDL_forFSW_RW_TREND_model4
 * LPAL_forFSW_RW_TREND_model4
 * AllDeterministic_model5
+* AllDeterministicFracN

 ### Models and time series